exakat/php-dictionary/dictionary/const.ini.rst

 ``const`` is allowed inside classes, interfaces, enumerations and traits, to create static constants. ``const`` is also allowed in the global scope, to create global constants.

 ``const`` is only allowed in the body of a classes, interfaces, enumerations and traits, and the first level of a main file.
-It is not possible to create conditioned constants with a if-then structure and const : this requires an include.
+It is not possible to create conditioned constants with a if-then structure and const: this requires an include.

 .. code-block:: php